cfwheels/wheels-cli/docs/README.md

 - `name`: Name of the application
 - `path`: Path for the new application
 - `reload`: Force a reload of the application
-- `version`: CFWheels version to use
+- `version`: Wheels version to use
 - `createFolders`: Create standard folders structure

 #### Reload

-Reloads the CFWheels application.
+Reloads the Wheels application.

 ```bash
 wheels reload